Slime’s Top 5 Tire Safety Tips

-Next week, May 20-27th, is National Tire Safety Week.
+In the middle of May every year, we celebrate National Tire Safety Week.
 While maybe not the most exciting of national holidays (it’s no National Donut Day), we here at Slime understand the importance of maintaining your tires.
 After all, they are the only thing separating you from the road.

 Tip No. 1: Check Your Tire Pressure Monthly

 Your tires naturally lose a minimum of 1 psi every month.
 Over time, this air loss results in two problems: poor tire handling and wasted fuel.
 Don’t wait for your TPMS light to come on!
 Slime recommends that you check your tire pressure monthly and top off with air if needed.
 Your vehicle’s recommended tire pressure can be found on your driver-side door jamb placard or in your owner’s manual.
 Save your tires and save fuel with a quick monthly tire pressure adjustment.

 Tip No. 2: Measure Your Tire Tread Depth Monthly

 Reduced tire tread can mean poor tire handling and braking, not to mention an increased risk of a blowout.
 Slime recommends using a tire depth gauge, or the old tried-and-true penny test (or quarter test if you have larger tires) to ensure that you have enough rubber hitting the road.
 This quick visual inspection offers big returns when it comes to tire safety.